oVirt/ovirt-site/source/develop/release-management/features/virt/virt-v2v-integration.html.md

 Please note that if you are using zipped or tar file you need to make sure that the host that you want to import it from have enough space to extract in the host's temporary directory.
+For example lets say I have 'rhel' VM in vmware:

+1. Export 'rhel' VM from VMware to /tmp/rhel.ova in vdsm host (lets call it HOST1)

+2. Change the permission of /tmp/rhel.ova to vdsm:kvm

-1. Open the 'Import VM Dialog' from the tab 'Virtual Machines'->'Import' button
+3. In the 'oVirt Admin Portal' Open the 'Import VM Dialog' from the tab 'Virtual Machines'->'Import' button

-2. Select 'VMware Virtual Appliance' from the source select box.
+4. Select 'VMware Virtual Appliance' from the source select box.

-3. Select the host from the Host box (must be the same host that you loaded the OVA)
+5. Select the HOST1 from the Host box (must be the same host that you loaded the OVA)

+6. In the Path box enter '/tmp/rhel.ova'

-4. Click the 'Load' button, you should see the VM in the "Virtual Machines on Source" box
+7. Click the 'Load' button, you should see the 'rhel' VM in the "Virtual Machines on Source" box

-5. Select the VM and move it right to the 'Virtual Machines to Import' box
+8. Select the 'rhel' VM and move it right to the 'Virtual Machines to Import' box

-6. Click the 'Next' button at the bottom right corner to move for the next dialog.
+9. Click the 'Next' button at the bottom right corner to move for the next dialog.

-7. Here you can adjust some of the Virtual Machine attributes such as Name, Nic etc.
+10. Here you can adjust some of the Virtual Machine attributes such as Name, Nic etc.

-8. Click the 'OK' button at the bottom right corner to start the import process.
+11. Click the 'OK' button at the bottom right corner to start the import process.

 ##### Import Uploaded VM or VM from path